solsoft/drupal-boilerplate/composer/README.md

 - composer/*/composer.json
 - composer/*/*/composer.json
 - composer/*/*/*/composer.json

+Custom configuration and dependencies may be loaded from:
+- composer/composer.local.json

 ### Drupal Custom directories
 Additional files can be included for custom Drupal profiles, modules and themes: